 - Prison records

 Some private companies will pull state and local records for their own type of criminal check.
-Many of these databases are not comprehensive, but the general public uses them to investigate the background of others.
+Many of these databases are not comprehensive, but the general public uses them to investigate the backgrounds of others.
 Companies like BeenVerified, Spokeo, and others often offer those services.

 The Fair Credit Reporting Act says that businesses like BeenVerified must take reasonable steps to make sure the information they publish is accurate.
 If the information is thought to be inaccurate a dispute may be filed against the consumer reporting agency, and the Federal Trade Commission, which is responsible for enforcing the FRCA, can sue them for non-compliance (FTC, 2021).
 Many of these sites only update their public records a handful of times a year so they quickly fail the accuracy standard.
-Luckily to avoid a considerable number of lawsuits from any of the millions of people they publish information about they have a process to voluntarily remove yourself off their site.
+Fortunately, to avoid a considerable number of lawsuits from any of the millions of people they publish information about, they have a process to voluntarily remove yourself from their site.
 Almost all of these sites have ways to remove your name and info if you just ask.

-Removing your Information from Internet Background Checks
+Removing Your Information from Internet Background Checks

 Here are three commonly used websites that sell your information along with links to request they remove your information.